Anemia in the Newborn

-If red blood cells are broken down too rapidly, levels of bilirubin increase, and the newborn’s skin and the whites of the eyes appear yellow (jaundice).
+If red blood cells are broken down too rapidly, anemia may develop and levels of bilirubin (a yellow pigment produced during the normal breakdown of red blood cells) increase, and the newborn’s skin and the whites of the eyes can appear yellow (a condition called jaundice).

-If a large amount of blood is lost very rapidly, the newborn may be in shock, appear pale, have a rapid heart rate, and have low blood pressure along with rapid, shallow breathing.
+If a large amount of blood is lost very rapidly, the newborn may become seriously ill and develop shock, appear pale, have a rapid heart rate, and have low blood pressure along with rapid, shallow breathing.

-If there is less severe blood loss or the blood is lost gradually, the newborn appears normal but pale.
+If there is less severe blood loss, or the blood is lost gradually, the newborn may appear normal but pale.

 More than one of these processes can occur at the same time.

 Severe red blood cell breakdown results in anemia and high levels of bilirubin in the blood (hyperbilirubinemia).

 Hemolytic disease of the newborn is a condition that may cause the newborn’s red blood cells to be destroyed rapidly by antibodies from the mother's blood.

 The red blood cells may also be rapidly destroyed if the newborn has a hereditary abnormality of the red blood cells.
 An example is hereditary spherocytosis, in which the red blood cells look like small spheres when viewed under a microscope.

 Another example occurs in infants who lack a red blood cell enzyme called glucose-6-phosphate dehydrogenase (G6PD).
 In these infants, exposure of the mother and fetus to certain drugs used during pregnancy (such as aniline dyes, sulfa drugs, and many others) may result in rapid breakdown of red blood cells.